JonnyBurger/webcodecs-fundamentals/src/content/docs/basics/rendering.md

 </details>

-It seems like a lot of overhead, but the zero copy operation makes a clear performance difference
+It may seem like a lot of programming overhead, but the zero copy operation makes a clear performance difference

 | Device    | Browser | Decode Speed |